-Indexes in SQL are similar to the index in a book—they help the database engine locate data quickly without scanning the entire table.
-By organizing data in a structured way, indexes improve the speed of data retrieval operations, making them a vital component of database optimization.
+Indexes in SQL are similar to the index in a book—they help the database locate specific rows of data quickly without having to scan the entire table.
+By organizing data in a structured way, indexes reduce query execution time and improve overall database efficiency.

 There are two primary types of indexes in SQL Server: